johneckberg/notes/energy_based_modeling.md

 ## Quick Note on Connection to Generalized Linear Models

 Energy-based loss functions connect to **Generalized Linear Models (GLMs)** through the Boltzmann distribution.
-When the temperature $T=1$, the Boltzmann distribution becomes the **softmax function**
+When the temperature $T=1$ and the energy function is just the dot product, the Boltzmann distribution becomes the **softmax function**
 $$P(y|x) = \frac{e^{-E(x,y)}}{\sum_{y'} e^{-E(x,y')}}$$
-This is the same functional form used in softmax regression, which is a type of GLM.
-Specifically, softmax regression is a GLM with a categorical likelihood function and a logit link function.
-Thus, energy-based models can be seen as a generalization of softmax regression where the "energy" function $E(x,y)$ is learned and can be arbitrarily complex, rather than a simple linear combination of features.
-Adjusting the temperature parameter $T$ allows for control over the "sharpness" of the probability distribution; a lower temperature increases confidence, while a higher temperature makes the distribution more uniform.